Welcoming your new puppy or kitten

 A few days in

 After the initial move, your new pet should start to feel more comfortable within a few days.
 They’ll hopefully come out of their shell, be keen to play and start responding when you call their name.
-Don’t fret if this isn’t the case for your pet, some furries need more time, are shyer, or just require some extra patience.
+Don’t fret if this isn’t the case for your pet, some furries may be shyer and need more time.

-This may seem obvious, but remember you’ll need to have plenty of patience with your new furry friend.
+This may seem obvious, but remember you’ll need to have plenty of patience with your new puppy or kitten.
 They will likely want to chew, explore, scratch and generally get in the way, but this is simply their natural instinct.
 As they grow and learn the rules, they will use their scratching post, their litter tray and choose their toys as a plaything (instead of your shoes).

 Don’t be concerned or disheartened if your existing pets act with some hostility towards your new pet.
 It can take weeks for pets to befriend one another, or even simply tolerate them.
 Ensuring they have separate beds, litter trays and bowls will prevent further issues and put a stop to any feelings of jealousy or competition.